Updated July 30, 2021

 Priced per square foot, this flooring is generally sold by the case.
 The planks generally cost a little less than $3 per square foot and a case covers around 20 square feet.

-You can order LifeProof flooring, as well as other popular flooring brands like the Floorte line made by Shaw, online or at your local Home Depot store.
+You can order LifeProof vinyl floors, as well as other popular flooring brands like the Floorte line made by Shaw, online or at your local Home Depot store.
 However, not all styles are available to ship to your home directly.

 There is also an option to ship your order to your nearest Home Depot location for store pickup.
 There is no shipping fee for this service.